Resources for Accreditation Renewal

 Every three years, Accredited in Public Relations +Military Communication professionals must accumulate the required number of points in continuing education and professional development, professionalism, service and joint public affairs categories as part of the Accreditation Renewal program.

-If you have performed an activity that is not listed on the maintenance application, please do not hesitate to contact the UAB to find out where it belongs.
+If you have performed an activity that is not listed for renewal, please do not hesitate to contact the UAB to find out where it belongs.

 University Waivers for APR